WangLab-MSSM/DreamAI2/README.md

 ### Description

-The function DreamAI imputes a dataset with missing values or NA's using 7 different methods:
+The function DreamAI2 imputes a dataset with missing values or NA's using individual or ensemble matrix from 7 different methods.

+Individual methods:
  - "KNN": k nearest neighbor
  - "MissForest": nonparametric Missing Value Imputation using Random Forest